DAILY DISCIPLINE #189

 Notice in verse 42 John makes the point that these people no longer believed in Jesus just because of the woman's testimony.
 After spending two days with Jesus, they had become thoroughly convinced that Jesus was the Savior of the world.
 Now, they truly "believed in Jesus" and would align their lives with Him.

-21. Today there are many who proclaim to be Christians and "believe in Christ" but still live as practical atheists -- i.e. by their own will and wishes.
-Based on these verses and a mental assent to them they feel safe as to their eternal destiny.
+21. Today there are many who proclaim to be Christians and "believe in Christ" but still live as practical atheists -- i.e. by their own will and desires.
+Based on John 3:14-18, and a mental assent to them, they feel safe as to their eternal destiny.

 John 3: 14-18